08fdange/08fdange/README.md

 ### Hi!
 I'm Frank 👋

 Feel free to check out some of my work on here!
 Most of the juicy stuff I've worked and collaborated on is, unfortunately, in private repositories but, I've got a couple gems in the public mix!
+You can also check out my portfolio [here!](https://www.frankdangelo.app)

 #### A little bit about me: